Carnivàle Lune Bleue

-Inspired by traveling carnivals of the 1930s, Carnivàle Lune Bleue ([kaʁnival lyn blø]) is a live entertainment event created in Ottawa, Canada by Executive Producer and Founder Wayne Van De Graaff.
-Van De Graaff has stated that he was inspired to pursue his lifelong dream and recreate a vintage Depression-era carnival after watching the HBO series Carnivàle.
+Carnivàle Lune Bleue ([kaʁnival lyn blø]) is a live entertainment event in Ottawa, Canada.
+It was created by Executive Producer and Founder, Wayne Van De Graaff.
+Van De Graaff has stated that after watching the HBO series, Carnivàle, he was inspired to pursue his lifelong dream and recreate a vintage Depression-era carnival.

-Carnivàle Lune Bleue made its world debut in Ottawa, Ontario, Canada on July 31, 2008 (special media sneak preview night) and officially opened to the public for an initial month-long run on August 1, 2008.
-In 2009, Carnivale Lune Bleue performed from July 23 - August 30 at Hog's Back Park in Ottawa, Ontario, Canada.
-The opening weekend of the 2009 performance featured a special appearance by Adrienne Barbeau who played Ruthie the Snake Dancer in Carnivàle, the HBO series.
+Carnivàle Lune Bleue made its world debut in Ottawa, Ontario, Canada, on July 31, 2008 (special media sneak preview night) and officially opened to the public for an initial month-long run on August 1, 2008.
+In 2009, Carnivàle Lune Bleue performed from July 23 to August 30 at Hog's Back Park in Ottawa, Ontario, Canada.
+The opening weekend of the 2009 performance featured a special appearance by Adrienne Barbeau, who played Ruthie the Snake Dancer in Carnivàle.

-Carnivàle Lune Bleue has been described as "offering a visceral peek into the life of a Depression-era road show."
+Carnivàle Lune Bleue has been described as 'offering a visceral peek into the life of a Depression-era road show.'

 Creation

-Carnivàle Lune Bleue is the creation of Wayne Van De Graaff, a former international tax and human resources expert who wanted to pay homage to and resurrect the Depression-era traveling carnivals he recalls hearing about from his grandparents while growing up in Utah.
+Carnivàle Lune Bleue is the creation of Wayne Van De Graaff, a former international tax and human resources expert who wanted to pay homage to and resurrect the Depression-era traveling carnivals he recalled hearing about from his grandparents while growing up in Utah.